ayahia1/Memory-Game/README.md

 The following **additional** features are implemented:

 - [x] Hearts added to the top to indicate the remaining false attempts.
-- [x] Player can change the game difficulty from 1 to 10.
+- [x] Player can change the game difficulty from 1 to 10, which increase/decrease the acceleration of the playback.